ISISComputingGroup/ibex_developers_manual/Maven-and-Tycho.md

 ```

 The POM described above is sufficient for us to build a project from the command line using Maven.
-The common commands used are:
+The commonly used commands used are:

 * `mvn compile` - this creates the JVM bytecode
 * `mvn test` - this runs any unit tests